jwxia2014/MUBD-DecoyMaker2.0/README.md

 Installation
 -----------------------------------

-For users, we recommend them to run the Python GUI application on windows, as all the dependencies have been included.
+For users, we recommend them to run the Python GUI application on Windows-based machine, as all the dependencies have been included.
 For developers, they may implement the MUBD-DecoyMaker2.0.py on other platforms.
-It should be noted that Python2.7 (64bits) and RDKit2013.03.2 (64bits) are required to install prior to its use.
+It should be noted that Python2.7 (64bits) and RDKit2013.03.2 (64bits) are required to install prior to the use of the source codes (available upon request).

 License